 On roads with a posted speed limit that exceeds 65 miles an hour, driving in the left lane is strictly prohibited.
 Vehicles may only use the left lane to pass.
 The CDOT will pull over those driving in the left lane longer than necessary.

 While driving in town, drivers may turn right on a red light after making a complete stop.
 Furthermore, drivers may turn left on a red light under certain circumstances.
 Drivers must be driving down a one-way road and turning left into another one-way road.
 Because downtown Boulder is incredibly walkable and bikeable, the full stop at a red light law is strictly enforced.
 Failure to stop fully can result in a ticket.

 Come Home to Boulder

-The sights, sounds, and smells of Boulder are just some of the joys of living in the city.
+The sights and sounds of the city are just some of the joys of moving to Boulder.
 Driving in the mountains is a wonderful bonus.
 However, all drivers must be vigilant and aware of their surroundings at all times.
 Animals and severe weather are just some of the challenges drivers face in Boulder.
-Anyone who is uncomfortable driving in the snow has the option to use public transportation during the winter.
+Anyone who is uncomfortable driving in the snow has the option to use Boulder's public transportation during the winter.
 Fortunately, driving in Boulder eventually becomes second nature for most residents.